 Ask your engineer which method they recommend and why before any flush is carried out.
 Properties from the 1970s and 1980s frequently contain open-vented systems with a feed and expansion tank in the loft rather than a sealed pressurised system.
 An engineer who does not identify the system type before quoting will quote incorrectly.

-London systems without a magnetic filter accumulate sludge faster than equivalent systems in soft water areas. t
+London systems without a magnetic filter typically accumulate magnetite sludge faster than equivalent systems with one fitted — the filter captures iron oxide particles that would otherwise circulate and settle in radiators and narrow pipework.

 An engineer diagnosing a central heating fault in a London property should check the system water colour as a first step — dark or black water indicates a sludge problem that a component repair alone will not resolve.
 See our London Hard Water Guide for the full picture.